mfkasim1/mfkasim1.github.io/_posts/2023-02-08-complex-division.markdown

 Handled improperly, edge cases can gives the wrong results.
 For example, division by \\(b=\infty + i \infty\\) should produce 0 if the nominator is finite.
-However, following the equation above, we can get `nan` as the results because of the \\((b_r / c)\\) calculation.
+However, following the equation above, we can get `nan` as the result because of the \\((b_r / c)\\) calculation.

 To handle the edge cases properly, we usually need to run various combinations of `inf`, `-inf`, `nan`, `0`, or even `-0`, and we need to know what to expect as the results.
 Most of the time, the expected results for these edge cases are quite obvious, such as any operations involving `nan` should produce
 `nan`s.
-Some cases however, the behaviour of the edge cases does not align with other behaviour.
+Some cases however, the behaviour of the edge cases does not align with other behaviours.
 See [this](https://stackoverflow.com/questions/74798626/) for example.
-In this division case, fortunately the edge cases can be handled by making a separate calculation when \\(c\\) is infinite which should produce zero.
+In this division case, fortunately the edge cases can be handled by making a separate calculation when \\(c\\) is infinite which should return zero.

 In the end, implementing the numerically-stable division slows down the operation by 10% up to 160% compared to the naive (but unstable) implementation.

 **What I learned**

-So far I have been using these simple operations in libraries such as numpy and pytorch without really appreciating a lot of smart works done behind it.
+So far I have been using many simple operations in numpy and pytorch without really appreciating a lot of smart works done behind it.
 A seemingly simple division operation can actually be so complex and challenging to fulfill various constraints.